8 Basis of Regulations

 8.2.2.6 Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)—“Superfund”

-The tables of PFAS water values, and PFAS soil values from state, federal, and some international countries posted as an Excel file include current state regulatory and guidance values for PFAS.
+The Water and Soil Regulatory and Guidance Values Table Excel file includes information from state, federal, and some international agencies.
 These values are not necessarily automatically recognized as ARARs and must be evaluated by the lead agency to determine their ARAR status.
 In the Superfund program, USEPA regions evaluate potential ARARs, including state standards, on a site-specific basis to determine whether a specific standard or requirement is an ARAR for response decision and implementation purposes.
 Determining if a state requirement is promulgated, substantive, and enforceable are some of the factors in evaluating whether a specific standard may constitute an ARAR or TBC (40 CFR 300.5 2001; 40 CFR 300.400 2019, (g); USEPA 1988, 1991).

 CERCLA Protection of the Environment.
 CERCLA requires that remedies also be protective of the environment.
 Risk-based cleanup goals that are protective of the environment are site-specific and depend in part on the identification of the ecological receptors to be protected.
-To date, no U.S. regulatory agency has established ecological criteria for PFAS.
-Another example of a risk-based goal is a cleanup standard for a chemical in soil that is protective of groundwater quality and is developed on a site-specific basis.
+Another example of a risk-based cleanup goal is a cleanup standard for a chemical in soil that is protective of groundwater quality and is developed on a site-specific basis.
 Given the challenge associated with deriving accurate physical and chemical properties for PFAS (Sections 4.1and 5.1), site-specific values will need to be derived.

 8.2.2.7 Resource Conservation and Recovery Act (RCRA)